puffyCid/macos-bookmarks/README.md

 macOS Bookmarks are a form of shortcuts on a macOS system

 # Use Case
 There are several macOS applications and features that make sure of Bookmarks.
-Two major ones are:
+Two interesting ones are:
 + macOS LoginItems.
 LoginItems are a form of persistence on a macOS system
 + Safari downloads.
 Downloaded files in Safari are tracked in a plist file called `Downloads.plist` this plist file actually contains Bookmark data